OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ---
 FOR:
-> Charlene Sexton
+> Chris Heck
-> 1102 Hickory St.
+> 709 Oneida Place
-> Madison, WI 53715
+> Madison, WI 53711

 ---
-Hi Charlene,
+Hi Chris,

-Thank you for the tour and chat the other day.
+Thank you for the tour the other day.
 I'm excited to have the opportunity to share the following proposal.

 Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this project will include the following list of requirements/priorities.

-* A (2) car garage attached to the existing home.
-* Explore possible breezeway/dining area off the kitchen.
+* Convert the existing 3 season porch to a conditioned 4 season porch
+	* Include fireplace at south end
+	* Include 2nd floor exterior deck above porch
-	* This will also act as the transition space between the garage and the kitchen
+* Open up the wall between the porch and the kitchen
-	* Explore bringing in ample light through the west façade.
+* Suggest kitchen layout--not to include individual cabinet layout
+* Open up the wall between the kitchen and the existing dining room
+* Explore removing part of the wall near the attic stairs

 <!--